asyncapi/generator/docs/generator_template.md

 This will allow you to also define the broker you will use in production in the servers section above.
 Therefore, we can template the code `mqttBroker = 'test.mosquitto.org'` in **index.js** so the value is populated dynamically at runtime depending on the specified server environment.

-Generator has a **parameters** object used to define parameters you use to dynamically to modify your template code at runtime.
+The generator has a **parameters** object used to define parameters you use to dynamically modify your template code at runtime.
 It also supports the **server** parameter that defines the server configuration value.
 Navigate to **package.json** and add the snippet below:

 ```json
     "generator": {